ManjulaChintharla/FleetMind-AI-Agents-for-Predictive-Maintenance-and-Smart-Escalation/README.md

 - Created vector and keyword indexes using Azure Cognitive Search

-- Built a GPT-powered chat interface to retrieve predictions and document suggestions
+- Built a chatapp interface to retrieve predictions and document suggestions

 # Azure End-to-End AI Fleet Maintenance Platform

-This project is a full-stack AI-powered pipeline tailored for data scientists and MLOps engineers.
+This project is a full-stack AI-powered pipeline tailored for data scientists, MLOps engineers and AI Engineers.
 It shows how to build a production-ready AI solution—from ingesting raw IoT fleet data to delivering intelligent predictions and document-based insights via a chat interface.
 The platform integrates real-time sensor analysis, machine learning, vector-based search, and conversational AI—all within Microsoft Azure.

 ###  Pipeline Overview